hubverse-org/hubDocs/docs/source/user-guide/tasks.md

 ## Output types

 The `output_type` object defines accepted model output representations for each task.
-These define what kind of model output is expected, what range of values we expect, if multiple values are expected, what identifies that value, and whether or not the output type is required for submission.
+These define what kind of model output is expected, what range of values we expect, if multiple values are expected, what identifies those values (e.g. a bin, category, or ID), and whether or not the output type is required for submission.

 To illustrate how output types are represented in `tasks.json`, here is an